-An annual registration fee per child is due upon enrolling in the child care or preschool program (there is no registration fee for GSRP).
+An annual registration fee per child is due upon enrolling in the child care or preschool program.
 The registration fee is due before attending either program or again every September thereafter if your child continues to attend CCDC.
 The registration fee covers from September to September.
-There is also a school age summer registration fee which is due in May and includes field trip costs and a t-shirt.
+There is also a school age summer registration fee which is due in May and includes field trips, a t-shirt, and cinch sack.

 Registration fees are non refundable for any reason.
 Spots for the following year will not be held without a paid registration fee.
 Spots are filled on a first come basis.